Who Will Lobby Biden To Shield Predatory For-Profit Colleges?

 By then, EDMC’s enrollments and stock price had plummeted, and Leeds and Goldman Sachs lost control of the collapsing company, which was taken over by its creditors, led by the firm KKR, in 2014.
 In 2017, the Dream Center Foundation, a Los Angeles-based faith-oriented non-profit, bought the surviving EDMC schools, which led to further abuses of students and a major scandal when Betsy DeVos’s Department of Education schemed to prop up the schools and later deceived Congress about its decisions.

 Tim Shriver has served on the Leeds Equity advisory board since it was created in 2010.
-He become the chair after former Secretary of State Colin Powell left the board, which he had chaired, in 2016, without public explanation but around the time Powell’s hacked emails revealing some troubling exchanges with Leeds.
+He become the chair after former Secretary of State Colin Powell left the board, which he had chaired, in 2016, without public explanation but around the time Powell’s hacked emails revealed some troubling exchanges with Leeds.

 In one 2015 exchange, for example, Leeds assures Powell that a New York Post story noting the federal lawsuit against EDMC and Powell’s connection has “No factual basis whatsoever,” when in fact the piece was accurate.
 In another, from 2014, Leeds discusses his interest in purchasing Corinthian Colleges, one of the worst-behaving predatory college chains, and a plan for ending the Obama administration’s supposed “war” on the industry.
 In a third, Leeds seeks a Powell connection in a Central Asian dictatorship: “did you or do you know people in Kazakhstan?
 One of our companies (INTO) is working on a large contract with leading business people in that country to facilitate their sending students to the UK and US.
 Would you know senior political and business leaders?
 The daughter of the former head of security is involved.”